 Overall, ASR is impressive, both judged by its efforts to promote accurate knowledge of global religions, as well as by the best-case genealogies that we could construct from the various components we have noted.
 As a framework for studying North American religions—and by extension many other topics—ASR has fine potential because its range of subjects and analytical approaches complement each other in an appealing combination of structure and flexibility.

-Nevertheless, we have seen that aspects of ASR create serious challenges for scholars in and of North America.
-Three ASR legacies imply that such scholars sometimes maneuver within uncomfortable limits: (1) putting disproportionate weight on foundational canonical texts of “world” religions (often with Native America left out) as opposed to contemporary practice; (2) building claims to legitimacy on a drive toward generalization and comprehensive global coverage; and (3) frequent standoffishness toward studying US Protestantism and/or contemporary Christianity more generally, despite the importance of these traditions for US culture, as well as the ongoing weight of these subfields in ASR (sometimes with unhelpful nostalgia, but not necessarily so).
+Nevertheless, we have seen that some aspects of ASR create serious challenges for scholars in and of North America.
+Three legacies imply that such scholars sometimes maneuver within uncomfortable limits: (1) putting disproportionate weight on foundational canonical texts of “world” religions (often with Native America left out) as opposed to contemporary practice; (2) building claims to legitimacy on a drive toward generalization and comprehensive global coverage; and (3) frequent standoffishness toward studying US Protestantism and/or contemporary Christianities in other flavors, despite the importance of these traditions for US culture in general, including their specific ongoing weight in ASR (sometimes with unhelpful nostalgia, but not necessarily so).
 Thus, although ASR may well remain a preferred base for future work in US religions, this is not a given.
 Much hinges on the priorities and modes of analysis from department to department and scholar to scholar.
 How ASR responds to these challenges will impact both its future contributions to the study of North American religions, and to ASR’s evolving contours as an arena for wider study and debate.

 For Further Reading